 Furthermore, with more bandwidth available the need to densify the network will diminish and so, also due to the competition of more and more operators attracted by the available bands, there will be the possibility to lower the price of the LPWAN CSS connectivity (due to lower CAPEX investments).

-For these reasons the new included opportunities in EC Decision 2017/1483 [4] are welcomed (e.g. subband 84).
+For these reasons the new included opportunities in EC Decision 2017/1483 [4] are welcomed (e.g. sub-band 84).

 Annex A: Bibliography